CatherineTrevor/gothenburg-netball/README.md

 * [Nicole Saidy](https://nicolesaidy.com/)
 * [Leen Heyne Collection](https://leenheyne.nl/jewelry-all)

-While the club is real, the names of the other committee members are fictional and have been taken from the book Bridget Jones' Diary by Helen Fielding.
+While the club is real, the names of the committee members are fictional and have been taken from the book Bridget Jones' Diary by Helen Fielding.

-Thanks also to my mentor at Code Institute Aaron Sinnott, the chair of Netball Sweden for her time and feedback, as well as Brendan, another member of slack for his time and feedback.
+Thanks also to my mentor at Code Institute Aaron Sinnott for his time and support, the chair of Netball Sweden for her time and feedback, and other members of slack for their time and feedback.

 **Lessons learnt**

 A particular learning curve for me regarding this project has been using Git and the need for frequent commits and clear, precise commit messages.
+This is a new subject for me, and required some additional research ([example reading](https://www.sitepoint.com/how-good-are-your-html-and-css-comments/)).

-An example being at the beginning of the project, where I was more focused on the coding, meaning there are, on occasion, duplicate commits and unclear commit messages.
+An example of my lack of clarity is at the beginning of the project, where I was more focused on the coding.
+On occasion there are duplicate commits and unclear commit messages.

 Following a project review with my mentor, and feedback from fellow students, it became apparent that my version control was not specific enough.
 I was making a lot of changes to the code and README.md before making a commit, potentially making it difficult to follow the logic.